Pros & Cons

 Plans & Pricing

-For 5-15 users and is $9.80/user per month.
+This package is designed for 5-15 users and costs $9.80 per user per month.
 It includes all of the free features plus task and sub-task management, dynamic timeline management with Gantt charts, advanced integrations, shareable dashboards, unlimited collaborators, 5 GB space, and 15 GB video uploads per month.

-The Business package is for 5-200 users, and is $24.80/user per month.
-It includes all professional features plus custom fields and workflows, shared real-time reports with scheduled notifications, report templates, graphical analytics, resource management, request forms, time tracking, user groups and permissions, Salesforce integration, branded work space, 50 GB of storage, and 15 GB video uploads per month.
+The Business package is designed for 5-200 users and costs $24.80 per user per month.
+It includes all professional features along with custom fields and workflows, shared real-time reports with scheduled notifications, report templates, graphical analytics, resource management, request forms, time tracking, user groups and permissions, Salesforce integration, branded workspace, 50 GB of storage, and 15 GB video uploads per month.

-Wrike also offers two different team packages: one for Marketers and one for Professional Services.
-The Wrike for Marketers package includes Wrike Proof, Wrike Publish, Wrike’s extension for Adobe Creative Cloud, and all features of the Business or Enterprise plan.
-Wrike for Professional Services, on the other hand, includes Wrike Resource and all features of the Business or Enterprise plan.
+Wrike also offers two different team packages, The first is for Marketers and the second for Professional Services.
+The Wrike for Marketers package includes Wrike Proof, Wrike Publish, Wrike’s extension for Adobe Creative Cloud, as well as all features of the Business or Enterprise plan.
+Wrike for Professional services, includes Wrike Resource along with all features of the Business or Enterprise plan.
 Both of these packages require you to contact Wrike for a price quote.